-If a file is a PDA application, the file type will either be "MCX0" or "MCX1", indicating that the file can be executed as an ARM program.
+If a file is a PDA application, the file type will be "MCX0", indicating that the file can be executed as an ARM program.
 For all other file types, it is assumed that the file is not a PDA application and that it cannot be executed from the PDA start-up application.